Castelvill/OpenTxT/README.md

 - jnex (file) (label) - jump to the <label> if the file doesn’t exist.

-Example code is in "examples" file.
+Example codes (.txt files) are in "examples" file.